-For the CWSRF General Supplemental, BIL requires 49% of the funds be made available as additional subsidy.
+For the CWSRF General Supplemental, BIL requires 49% (\$9,343,810) of the funds to be made available as additional subsidy.
 Congress specified that it made this appropriation "notwithstanding" the specific provisions of the CWA 603(i)(3)(B) that provide for minimum and maximum percentages that may be additional subsidy.
 In doing so, Congress made clear its intent that the only exception it was making to EPA's underlying authority was to the provision specifying the minimum and maximum additional subsidization levels and not to any of the other provisions regarding additional subsidization.
-For the CWSRF additional subsidy must be provided to eligible CWSRF assistance recipients or project types as described in section 603(i) of the CWA.
-Maine will receive a CWSRF Supplemental and Emerging Contaminant funding package from the Bipartisan Infrastructure Law (BIL), that was signed by President Biden on November 15th, 2021.
-The Supplemental CWSRF grant will be for \$17,604,000 and requires a 20% state match of \$3,520,800.
-The CWSRF Supplemental grant requires a 49% or \$8,625,960 in additional subsidy to the loan recipients.
-The Emerging Contaminate (EC) grant of \$1,580,160 does not require a state match.
-However, at least 10% of both the above CWSRF Supplemental and EC funds should be used toward green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities, if possible.
+For the CWSRF, additional subsidy must be provided to eligible CWSRF assistance recipients or project types as described in section 603(i) of the CWA.
+Maine will receive a CWSRF Supplemental and Emerging Contaminant funding package from the Bipartisan Infrastructure Law (BIL), signed on November 15th, 2021.
+The Supplemental CWSRF grant will be for \$19,069,000 and requires a 20% state match of \$3,813,800.
+The CWSRF Supplemental grant requires a 49% (\$9,343,810) in additional subsidy to the loan recipients.
+The Emerging Contaminate (EC) grant plus the re-allotments from (FY22 and FY23) of \$1,735,000 do not require a state match.
+However, at least 10% of all the above CWSRF funds should be used toward green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities, if possible.